Economy of Dalian: Industrial zones

 Dalian Hi-Tech Industrial Development Zone was approved to be a national-level development zone in 1991.
 It has a total area of 35.6 square kilometers.
 Inside the zone, all the infrastructure are available.
 It focuses and encourages the following industries: electronic information, bio-pharmacy, and new materials.

 Financial industry

 Dalian is the financial center of Northeast China.
 There are the Dalian branches of China's five major banks: Bank of China, Industrial & Commercial Bank of China, China Construction Bank, Bank of Communications, and Agricultural Bank of China.
 Dalian Commercial Bank is now called Dalian Bank, which among other things handles processing of the Dalian Mingzhu IC Card for public transportation.

 Dalian Commodity Exchange is the only one of its kind in China, expanding the futures market beyond soybeans.
-A "Financial Street" around the new Commodity Exchange building is now being planned.

 IT industry

 Since the 1990s, Dalian City has emphasized the development of the IT industry, especially in Dalian Hi-Tech Zone and Dalian Software Park in the western suburbs near Dalian University of Technology.
 Not only Chinese IT companies, such as DHC, Hisoft and Neusoft Group, but also American, European, Indian and Japanese IT companies are located there.
 Currently, the "Lushun South Road Software Industry Belt" Plan is proceeding, including Dalian Software Park Phase 2.